-Let me first say that I’m sure this is not authentic chicken yakisoba.
+Let me first say that I’m sure this is probably not authentic chicken yakisoba.
 I’ve never eaten chicken yakisoba on the streets of Japan, but I have seen Mark Bittman make this yakisoba on his show, The Minimalist, and I knew I had to make some.

 I will admit that I may have overcooked my vegetables and noodles, but guess what?
 It was still so freaking delicious that I couldn’t wait until I was finished photographing to eat a bowl.
 You gotta try this stuff!

 - ½ head green cabbage $0.41